buffetboy2001/cca_robotics_2021/resources/line_sensors.md

 * the **LEFT** line sensor's **DO** pins must be connected to pin GPIO 17;
 * the **RIGHT** line sensor's **DO** must be connected to GPIO 27.

-6. Attach the line sensors to your chassis.
-Remember, zip-ties are your friend!!

-    * Take a look at Mr. Bowman's robot if you need some hints or ideas.

 ## Tune the Line Sensors

 > Turn your Raspberry Pi on.

-The sensors have a blue light that turns on and off.
-It should be on when over a white area on the floor.
-It should be off when over a dark area.
-But, you have to make sure this works correct.
+The sensors have blue-green lights that turns on when the Raspberry Pi is powering them.
+The lights also tell you what the sensor is sensing.
+The lights should be bright when over a white area.
+And they should be off when over a dark area.

-1. Use the small potentiometer on the board to tune your sensors, so that the LEDs turn off when over a dark line, and lights up blue when over white space.
+If needed, use the small potentiometer on the board to tune your sensors, so that the LEDs turn off when over a dark line, and lights up bright     when over white space.

 ![pic from Raspberry Pi tutorial](pics/tune_line_sensors.jpg)